 Place a medium pan on a high heat, add the water and bring to the boil.
-Once boiling, turn down the heat and add the prepared apricot leather.
-Gently simmer, stirring occasionally, until the leather has dissolved.
-Pour the apricot juice over the fruit and set aside to cool.
-Cover and place in the fridge for at least a couple of hours (I usually leave it overnight).
+Once boiling, add the prepared apricot leather and stir until it’s dissolved.
+Place the fruit in a separate bowl and pour over the apricot juice.
+Set aside to cool.

 Add the drained nuts to the fruit and apricot juice.
 Stir in the orange blossom water and garnish with mint and rose petals.